What is a Chaplain, anyway?

 such things as:

 Selected candidates are in agreement with the values of the Community Catholic Church, whose mission is to promote Divine Love, compassion and care.
 They are out in the world living their faith.
-They support the food bank, care for elderly, family and neighbours, they volunteer for community events.
-They may be involved in a church group or they may find God in the beauty of Nature.
+They support the food bank, care for elderly, family and neighbours, and they volunteer for community events.
 What sets them apart is the belief that we are all brothers and sisters together, united by a call to love one another and to care for the planet.
 Most particularly, they support the dignity, rights and beliefs of every person.
-As wedding officiants, they will perform ceremonies for all couples legally able to wed in the Province of Ontario.
+As wedding officiants, they perform ceremonies for all couples legally able to wed in the Province of Ontario.

 Fill out this request form and we'll send you the application form via email.
 The application can be returned by snail mail or scanned and sent via e-mail.

-Chaplains complete monthly reports (spiritual activities, charitable endeavors, wedding celebrations).
+Chaplains complete quarterly reports (spiritual activities, charitable endeavors, wedding celebrations).
 With these will come the opportunity to discuss with one of the chaplaincy team any questions or challenges arising from ministry.
-Also, as this is a ministry under the auspices of the CCCC, Chaplains tithe 10% of wedding income to the church.

-The cost of the program is $800, half of which may be paid as a deposit upon acceptance, with the other half paid on the day of the training session.
-This includes a $50 fee for liability insurance coverage under the Community Catholic Church policy.
+The cost of the program which includes liability insurance coverage and subsequent support is $850, half of which may be paid as a deposit upon acceptance, with the other half paid on the day of the training session.
+Three payments of $284 can be arranged.

-Deposit payments can be in the form of electronic transfers, cheques, credit cards over the phone or online via Paypal
+Deposit payments can be in the form of electronic transfers or online via Paypal

 Fees must be paid in full and all other paperwork received before the official paperwork is filed.